artseyio/artsey/artsey/artsey.md

 # ARTSEY.IO Detailed Layout

-## Version: v0.8
+## Version: v0.8.1

 ## Changelog

-- Shift lock is now R + Y
-- Add caps lock as O + I + Y + A
-- Add ! as T + I
-- Add ! to symbol layer
-- Add ? to symbol layer
-- Moved page up/down to navigation layer
-- Add mouse wheel up/down to mouse layer
-- Add 'custom' layer so users can add additional items if desired (included custom layer is an *example*)
-- Make layers activate only when actication key is held
-- Convert all mod keys (shift, ctrl, etc) to be leader keys
-- Add layer scopes to keys, including a 'global scope'
-- Layout ctrl/alt/gui as LEFT side keys to avoid possible confusion when right/left forms of these keys makes a difference for users
-- Bluetooth Next Profile added to A + E + S + O
+- Bluetooth Profile selection changed to a dedicated layer with combo A + E + S + O
-- Bluetooth Clear Profile added to R + Y + T + I
+- 6 bluetooth profiles exposed on the selection layer
+- 2 'extra keys' on bluetooth select layer added as customizable and bound to nothing by default

 ## Layers